*** RESCHEDULED to AUGUST 22 ***

 The Fastest Flattest 10K Around!

-Join us on March 11th for the 7th Annual Bill Fortune Memorial 10K and 5K to benefit Meals on Wheels Programs & Services of Rockland, Inc. Help the Rockland Road Runners raise money to help Meals on Wheels in its mission to serve the homebound, seniors and others in Rockland County through a multi-purpose agency which focuses on nutritional, recreational and social support programs by entering one of the 3 events.
+Join us on August 22 for the 10th Annual Bill Fortune Memorial 10K, 5K and March for Meals Walk to benefit Meals on Wheels Programs & Services of Rockland, Inc. Help the Rockland Road Runners raise money to help Meals on Wheels in its mission to serve the homebound, seniors and others in Rockland County through a multi-purpose agency which focuses on nutritional, recreational and social support programs by entering one of the 3 events.
 For all events, there is a $5 Rockland Road Runner discount until the end of online registration!

 All events start and finish at Rockland Lake State Park, north parking lot.
 The 6.2 mile course is flat and fast – twice around Rockland Lake.